 - What to do after arriving at the new location

-At Office Move Pro, we provide detailed packing instructions for everything from desk contents to artwork.
-And our move coordinators will help you arrange a clear plan for moving day, which you can share with your staff so that moving day goes as smoothly as possible.
+At Office Move Pro, we provide detailed packing instructions for everything from desk contents to technical equipment and artwork.
+And our move coordinators will help you create a clear plan that you can share with your staff so that moving day goes as smoothly as possible.